 It can tolerate lower light levels, although you may detect darkening or puttering of the foliage.
 It will also not show the beautiful bright red veins.

 Make sure to water your hoyas once in 2 weeks in the wintertime and no more.
-As for summers, twice a week would be ideal.
+As for summer, twice a week would be ideal.

 But when you observe blooms developing on your Hoyas, reduce the amount of water.